dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 -   DMA Controller configuration shall be under OpenTitan firmware (Ibex core) control only.
--   External agents to the OpenTitan secure boundary *shall not* have access the DMA registers
+-   External agents to the OpenTitan secure boundary *shall not* have access the DMA registers.
--   Following restrictions to data movement are observed and enforced by the DMA controller
+-   Following restrictions to data movement are observed and enforced by the DMA controller.

 <table>
 <tbody>